The 1 Compression Drivers

 Conclusion

-The 1090 is a clear winner as the 1095N and ND1-TP.
-The BMS 5530 will also perform well as the RCF CD350 (that we will prefer over the RCF 350ND).
+The 1090 is a clear winner, followed by to the 1095N and ND1-TP.
+The BMS 5530 also performs very well, as does the RCF CD350 (which we prefer over the RCF 350ND).

 The 1090 is particularly suitable for passive filtering or reducing the need for EQ.
 It is also less expensive than the 1095N, while its polar response remains good and representative of that of a titanium diaphragm.

-The surprise is the RCF CD350—this cheap driver combines high-frequency breakup with some spreading.
+The surprise is the RCF CD350—this inexpensive driver combines high-frequency breakup with some spreading.
 Its plastic diaphragm reaches high frequencies like a hard diaphragm but with a bit of the spreading typical of plastic ones, though much less than usual.
+This highlights a plastic diaphragm that is stiffer than normal, offering an excellent balance between rigidity and damping.

-This highlights a plastic diaphragm that is stiffer than usual, offering an excellent balance between rigidity and damping.
 It has a maximum crossover point at 1150Hz with a steep slope.
 Its “partially” spread breakup is visible in the polar response around 11kHz but remains very controlled.
-The temporal measurements also show some movement, but it’s surprisingly well-managed for a full 1.75" plastic diaphragm.
+Temporal measurements also show some movement, but it is surprisingly well-managed for a full 1.75" plastic diaphragm.

 The Celestion CDV1 exhibits very good distortion performance and extends relatively low in frequency.
-However, its Time-domain behavior is significantly degraded: This driver benefits from the advantages of its plain plastic diaphragm, which allows for good low-frequency extension, but typically results in less ideal Time-domain measurements due to the inherent characteristics of non-annular plastic diaphragms.
+However, its time-domain behavior is significantly degraded.
+This driver benefits from the advantages of its plain plastic diaphragm, which allows for good low-frequency extension, but typically results in less ideal time-domain measurements due to the inherent characteristics of non-annular plastic diaphragms.

 The best 8/9.5" woofers for be used with these compression drivers are here: 8/9.5 inch woofer test.